 CN: Who are your main financial and equipment sponsors?

 Apollo is our bike sponsor and we are exceptionally thankful for the support they give us.
 Obviously, it is a VIS program so our other sponsors are John West, VIS and Jayco who with Apollo, they provide the funding for the program along with Cycling Australia who is the umbrella funder for all the state institutes.

-VIS team roster: Samantha De Riter, Kendelle Hodges, Chloe McConville, Jessica Allen, Georgia Baker and Tessa Fabry
+2014 Jayco/Apollo VIS Women's Team roster: Samantha De Riter, Kendelle Hodges, Chloe McConville, Jessica Allen, Georgia Baker and Tessa Fabry.

 Back to top